fracpete/bootstrapp/README.md

 -j, --java_home JAVA_HOME
 	The Java home to use for the Maven execution.

+-n, --name NAME
+	The name to use for the project in the pom.xml

+-V, --version VERSION
+	The version to use for the project in the pom.xml

 -d, --dependency DEPENDENCIES
 	The maven dependencies to use for bootstrapping the application (group:artifact:version), e.g.: nz.ac.waikato.cms.weka:weka-dev:3.9.4

 -D, --dependency-file DEPENDENCY_FILES
 	The file(s) with maven dependencies to use for bootstrapping the application (group:artifact:version), one dependency per line.

+-C, --clean
+	If enabled, the 'clean' goals gets executed.

 -s, --sources
 	If enabled, source jars of the Maven artifacts will get downloaded as well and stored in a separated directory.